 “That’s real patriotism,” read a headline in one of the local African American newspapers.

 He had flown more than 50 missions, and six times was awarded the Air Medal for heroism.
 He had a fiancée, whose picture he kept close.
 He was not yet 25.
-Outside his cell, the mob was waiting.
-And primed to do just what Nazi propaganda instructed: to murder a black pilot in the way Americans murdered blacks in their own land.
-They took Manning to the nearest lamppost.

 The lynching of Lt.
 Manning, the only black flier known to have been hanged in Austria during World War II, was never enshrined in museums, let alone noted in the day’s newspapers.
-It went untold, until recently.

 In a war that shaped the American consciousness, there are still shamefully forgotten horrors.
 And this one is particularly chilling because it drew on the sins of our own past.